-The Apple Tree Centre is a partnership owned by Rosie Dymond and Jenny Reid.
+The Apple Tree Centre (South Yorkshire) Limited is a Limited Company owned by Rosie Dymond and Jenny Reid.
 We employ Associate Therapists on a sessional (contractor) basis to provide therapy.
 All records of this work are stored by the Apple Tree Centre, at 27 Brocco Bank, Sheffield S11 8RQ.

 What information we store

 During our referral process, we collect the following information about you:

 - Full names of child, parents or carers, and other significant family members

 - Address, telephone numbers, and email addresses

 - Experiences of school, social interactions, and relevant medical information